StudioEtrange/tango/pool/modules/calibreweb.md

 ---
 ## Information

 * This module will import calibre binaries through a [DOCKER_MODS](https://hub.docker.com/r/studioetrange/calibre-mods).
-Those binaries are used to auto create an empty calibre database `/calibreweb_db` if it does not already exists
+Those binaries are used to auto create an empty calibre database `/calibreweb_db` if it does not already exists, and add convert utilities.

 * Default account at first launch is `admin/admin123` *(do forget me)*